Sourish07/sourish07.github.io/jekyll/_posts/2022-02-18-linear-regression.md

 \end{split}
 $$

-Remember, $\hat{y} - y$ is our error vector.
+Remember, $$\hat{y} - y$$ is our error vector.
 The two-norm of a vector is the square root of the sum of all of its elements squared.

 Thus, in order to figure out how different our predictions are from their actual values, calculate the two-norm and square it.
 Remember, we want this value to be as small as possible.

 Because we want to minimize our cost function, we need the gradient for each of our weights.
-This is the vector of the partial derivatives with respect to each our our weights, which in this case are $w_0$ and $w_1$.
+This is the vector of the partial derivatives with respect to each our our weights, which in this case are $$w_0$$ and $$w_1$$.

 $$
 \begin{split}